Jordi van Gelderen

-Jordi van Gelderen (born 26 April 1990) is a Dutch professional footballer who plays as a defender for Legmeervogels Uithoorn.
+Jordi van Gelderen (born 26 April 1990) is a Dutch retired footballer who played as a defender.

 Career

 Born in Amstelveen, Van Gelderen has played club football in the Netherlands and Finland for Haarlem, Argon, Willem II and JJK.
 Van Gelderen scored on his debut for JJK in May 2012, and he appeared in the qualifying rounds of the 2012 Europa League for them.
 He joined KTP for the 2015 season.

+After his Finnish adventure, van Gelderen returned to the Netherlands to play for AFC, but later moved to German lower league side Teutonia Watzenborn-Steinberg.
+After trials at Limerick F.C. and Hessen Kassel, he returned to Dutch amateur side Legmeervogels in February 2018.